Learn how to paint old furniture like a pro with Chalk Paint in four easy steps. The hardest part is choosing which beautiful color to use!

 Step 1: Dust off your furniture piece

 The prep time for the furniture was next to nothing!
 Don’t you love that?
 It did not need to be primed or sanded.
-Lisa wiped off the dust and then was ready to begin.
-For a weekend crafter like me, knowing this project could be completed quickly got me on board.
+Lisa wiped off the dust and was then ready to begin.
+Knowing this project could be completed quickly got me on board for a weekend crafter like me.

 Step 2: Painter’s Tape

 Lisa started by using painter’s tape to tape off the inside drawers.
-She also removed the handles because those were in good shape and we were going to reuse them when the project was done.
+She also removed the handles because they were in good shape, and we would reuse them when the project was done.

-Tip: If your furniture hardware is not in the best shape, or not in a style you like, it is a very inexpensive fix to buy new hardware for your project.
+Tip: If your furniture hardware is not in the best shape or not in a style you like, buying new hardware for your project is a very inexpensive fix.

 Step 3: Painting — multiple coats

-Then we dove into the fun part — painting!
-Lisa worked quickly applying the first coat and just kept the brush moving.
+Then we dove into the fun part—painting!
+Lisa worked quickly, applying the first coat and keeping the brush moving.

 Step 4: Wax

-For the finish, several types of wax can be applied to give it that smooth professional look.
-I chose a clear wax for my piece.
+Several types of wax can be applied to the finish to give it a smooth, professional look.
+I chose clear wax for my piece.

 When your piece is dry, use a clean natural bristle brush and apply the wax liberally.
 Once you have covered it, use your clean, lint-free cloth to wipe off any excess wax.
-The wax will seal and protect your painted furniture.
-It will harden when it completely dries.
+The wax will seal and protect your painted furniture and harden when it dries.

 Another surprising feature was how little paint was used and how much was left over for future projects.